ismailertuglu14/java-2d-game/README.md

-# LabEscape
+# MazeAdventure
-LabEscape - A 2D Maze Escape Game
+MazeAdventure - A 2D Maze Escape Game

-LabEscape Logo

-Welcome to LabEscape, a thrilling 2D maze escape game developed in Java.
+Welcome to MazeAdventure, a thrilling 2D maze escape game developed in Java.
 In this game, you'll navigate through a challenging maze, searching for keys to unlock doors, collecting speed boost items, and facing off against menacing monsters.

 Table of Contents

 ## Game Features

-LabEscape offers a variety of exciting features that will keep you engaged and entertained:
+MazeAdventure offers a variety of exciting features that will keep you engaged and entertained:

 - Maze Exploration
 - Key and Door System